jncraton/computational-thinking-cpsc2020/lectures/16-while.md

 --------

 - `continue` can be reused to skip the remainder of an iteration
-- Control will return to the cognitional on the while statement
+- Control will return to the conditional on the while statement

 Example
 -------